google/product_video_ads/README.md

 - the name of the Pub/Sub topic to be used (see [Architecture](#architecture) for details),
 - the ID of the Google Sheets document to host the configuration.

 It is recommended to not provide the latter, as then a clean new sheet will be created.

-> **Note:** Copy the address of the newly created document so you don't have to look for it in your Google Drive.
+Its address will be output at the end of the process, but you could also simply look for it in your Google Drive under the name "Product Video Ads" or find its ID as `parentId` in `appsscript/.clasp.json`.

+> **Note:** During deployment, your GCS bucket will receive two folders:
+>
+> - The folder named "gcf-v2-uploads-[...].cloudfunctions.appspot.com" needs no interaction but is required for PVA's operation.
+> - The folder composed of your GCP project's name and the suffix `-bucket` is where the videos will be generated, but also where initially content needs to be uploaded – see the corresponding later step in this list.

+> **Note:** If you installed the cloud components before but merely want to deploy the Sheets document, you can execute the deployment command in the `appsscript/` folder.

 ### D. Initialise the Google Sheets config document

 1. Open the document whose link you obtained at the end of the installation.
-2. Click the menu item \[Extensions | Apps Script\], there open \[⚙ Project Settings\] and under _Google Cloud Platform (GCP) Project_ enter the number you find as _Project number_ on https://pantheon.corp.google.com/welcome?project=\[your-project-name\]
+2. Click the menu item \[Extensions | Apps Script\], there open \[⚙ Project Settings\] and under _Google Cloud Platform (GCP) Project_ enter the number you find as _Project number_ on https://pantheon.corp.google.com/welcome?project=[your-project-name]
-3. In the document, click the menu utem \[🎬 Product Video Ads | Initialisation | ⚠️ Initialise sheet\] to populate it with the necessary sheets.
-(You can then the original "Sheet1" if you didn't put anything in before.)
+3. In the document, click the menu item \[🎬 Product Video Ads | Initialisation | ⚠️ Initialise sheet\] to populate it with the necessary sheets.
+(You can then delete the original "Sheet1" if you didn't put anything in before.)

 ### E. Deploy the Ads Script in Google Ads

-For this, see the [official documentation](https://developers.google.com/google-ads/scripts/docs/getting-started) of how to use Ads Scripts, but instead of the provided example use [this code}(./adsScriptsScript.js).
+For this, see the [official documentation](https://developers.google.com/google-ads/scripts/docs/getting-started) of how to use Ads Scripts, but instead of the provided example use [this code](./adsScriptsScript.js).

 ### F. Upload the needed template video(s) and font(s) to Google Cloud Storage

-Call up \[🎬 Product Video Ads | Upload files to GCS\] to show a dialog that allows you to upload arbitrary files to the configured Cloud Storage bucket.
+PVA expects the following files referenced in the [configuration](#configuration) to exist in the **root folder** of the storage bucket created by the installation script:

-- Use this to upload the desired template video(s) – their name(s) is what you will later need to specify as _Template Video_ in the sheets _Timing_ and _Ad Groups_, all including the filename extension.
+- The template video(s) – their name(s) is what you will later need to specify as _Template Video_ in the sheets _Timing_ and _Ad Groups_.
-- Likewise, put any `.ttf` font files here that you will want to reference as to be used in the sheet _Placement_ as _Text Font_, including the filename extension.
+- The `.ttf` font files in the sheet _Placement_ as _Text Font_.

-> **Note:** Don't specify any subfolder names, as the files need to be in the root folder.

-> **Note:** While you can upload files of almost any size here, templates should be small enough so that the resulting videos do not exceed 50 MB: otherwise, the tool won't be able to get them (for uploading to YouTube) due to the [limit for "URL Fetch response size"](https://developers.google.com/apps-script/guides/services/quotas#current_limitations).
+> **Note:** Templates should be small enough so that the resulting videos do not exceed 50 MB: otherwise, the tool won't be able to get them (for uploading to YouTube) due to the [limit for "URL Fetch response size"](https://developers.google.com/apps-script/guides/services/quotas#current_limitations).

+For the actual upload, you have two main choices:

+- Upload the needed files via the Cloud Storage web interface.
+- In the PVA sheet, use \[🎬 Product Video Ads | Upload files to GCS\] to show a dialog that allows you to upload arbitrary files.
+For this to work, the correct bucket first needs to be set in the [Base Config](#base-config)].

+> **Note:** The form does not give any progress information, so once you have triggered an upload, simply wait for a confirmation to appear.

 ### G. Enter the desired configuration and product data in the sheet

-This is described in detail in the section [Configuration](#configuration).
+What to enter is described in detail in the section [Configuration](#configuration).

 Once everything is set up, refer to the section [Regular Usage](#regular-usage) on next steps.